25 Amazing Facts About Science for School Assembly.

 Animal Adaptations.

-Bats use echolocation to navigate in the dark, showcasing nature's ingenuity.
+Bats use echolocation to navigate in the dark, demonstrating nature's ingenuity.

 Animal Communication.